For an hour, at least 300 million people believe the impossible has occurred. And then they're left wondering: why hasn't it?

 We also come to realize just why the UK press focused so much on the "false hopes" angle: everyone in the UK seems to know about Bhopal and Dow, perhaps because of their historical connection to India and large Indian population.
 From the POV of the British public, indeed our action made little sense, and news reports raised the "why" as an obvious question.

 But Brits weren't the audience for whom it was intended.
 It was intended for Americans, to publicize the fact that Dow, rather than Union Carbide, was responsible for this disaster.
 And indeed, there were 600 articles in the US press about the hoax.
 Each of those articles had to explain from the ground up what the 1984 Bhopal catastrophe was, and just why Dow was the target rather than the defunct Union Carbide.
-That was the whole point of the exercise, so in a way we can consider it a huge success.
+That was the whole point of the exercise, so in a way we can consider it a huge success—even though we only partly controlled the messaging, which is all you can ever do.

-One year later, we visited London on the way to Bhopal, India (see excerpt for the Bhopal visit).
-Andy decided to go around asking regular Londoners whether they remembered the hoax Dow announcement on the BBC World Service from about one year ago.
+On our way to meet and film the Bhopal survivors, we stopped over in London and went around asking regular Londoners whether they remembered our hoax Dow announcement on BBC from just the year before.
 With one or two exceptions, nobody did.
-Even those who knew the Dow anniversary was coming up had trouble remembering anything about it.
+Even those who knew the Dow anniversary was coming up had trouble remembering anything about our media splash from just the year before.

 Which goes to show: even the biggest news story is just a blip.
 Most people who remember this hoax today do so not because it was top of the news way back when, but because it was featured in our second movie, as the key element of our narrative.

 And that's a lesson about documentation, and why it's so critical.
-Whether it's a movie, or a little video, or a written piece, your own storytelling is ultimately all that will be left of your action.
-Everything else will evaporate.
+Whether it's a movie, or a little video, or a written piece, your own storytelling may ultimately be all that's left of your action; everything else will most likely evaporate.